kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-84-migrate-oauth2-v1beta1-to-v2.md

   > [!NOTE]
   > The workload exposed by the APIRule in version `v2` must be a part of the Istio service mesh.
 See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).
 * You have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
-* You have a deployed workload with the Istio and API Gateway modules enabled.
 * To use the CLI instructions, you must have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/) installed.

 ## Steps